-This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/ licenses/by/4.0/), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
-The terms on which this article has been published allow the posting of the Accepted Manuscript in a repository by the author(s) or with their consent. queer activism around 2010, Fan's activist documentaries offer a unique insight into contemporary Chinese society and culture.
+Born in 1985, Fan Popo is one of the most prolific Chinese queer filmmakers today.
+Using a digital video camera, he has made a dozen films so far, most of which concern issues of queer identity, community and intimacy.
+Made during the heyday of Mainland China's queer activism around 2010, Fan's activist documentaries offer a unique insight into contemporary Chinese society and culture.
 Most of his early films (primarily made in Beijing and before 2017) are documentary films that function as a historical record of China's queer community, culture and activism.
-These films include New Beijing, New Marriage (新前门 大街, 2009, co-directed by David Zheng), Chinese Closet (柜族, 2009), Be A Woman (舞娘, 2011), Mama Rainbow (彩虹伴我心, 2012), The VaChina Monologues (来自阴道, 2013) and Papa Rainbow (彩虹伴我行, 2016).
-As independent films, these works have not been shown officially on Chinese television or in Chinese cinemas, but they have been semi-publicly disseminated in queer community centers, at queer film festivals and on university campuses in China; they have also been shown in film festivals, academic conferences and universities internationally.
+These films include New Beijing, New Marriage (新前门 大街, 2009, co-directed by David Zheng), Chinese Closet (桓族, 2009), Be A Woman (舞娘, and Papa Rainbow (彩虹伴我行, 2016).
+As independent films, these works have not been shown officially on Chinese television or in Chinese cinemas, but they have been semipublicly disseminated in queer community centers, at queer film festivals and sometimes on university campuses in China; they have also been shown in film festivals, academic conferences and universities internationally.